raster/mfo-static-website/_exhibits/good-robots-for-cool-people.md

 ---
-name: "Good Robots For Cool People"
+title: "Good Robots For Cool People"
 slug: good-robots-for-cool-people
 id: 36654
 status: 4
 url:
-excerpt: "We are debuting two combat robots; a 250 pound quadruped centaur robot named \"Battlesuit: Hyperchicken\" and a 30 pound sandwich robot named \"Ham Slamwich Deluxe\"!
+description: "We are debuting two combat robots; a 250 pound quadruped centaur robot named \"Battlesuit: Hyperchicken\" and a 30 pound sandwich robot named \"Ham Slamwich Deluxe\"!
 Both robots are fighting in Robot Ruckus!"
-description: "Our exhibit consists of two robots;  \"Battlesuit: Hyperchicken\" and \"Ham Slamwich Deluxe\".
+description-long: "Our exhibit consists of two robots;  \"Battlesuit: Hyperchicken\" and \"Ham Slamwich Deluxe\".

 \"Battlesuit: Hyperchicken\" is a 250 pound quadruped with two lifting arms piloted by a rubber chicken.
 The robot is meant to resemble the 'power loader' from 'Aliens II' albeit driven by a chicken.
 It will be approximately a 36\" cube in volume (foot tip to foot tip) when completed.
 Legs are driven by twisted string actuators connected to brushless motors from electric skateboards.
 Each leg has 3 degrees of freedom and the arms have two a piece.
 It is controlled by a custom Cortex M4 board and kinematics firmware.
 Each motor controller connects to an encoder to provide feed back.